George School Equestrian Camp

 Please click here to access the online registration system.

-Rate: $432 per week (A 5% discount will be applied when you register for multiple weeks of camp)
+Rate: $432 per week (A 5 percent discount is applied when you register for multiple weeks of camp)

 - Registration is on a first-come, first-serve basis.